MasoniteFramework/docs/masonite-orm/white-page.md

 - [x] Grammar class
 - [x] Relationships

+> **This project is not currently in Masonite but is in development.
+This article is designed to be a learning document to aid in those who wish to contribute to the project.
+This article will be updated when concepts are added to the ORM project or when concepts change.
+It is still a young project so concepts may change but the basic foundation is in place and the foundation you read here likely will not change.
+You can contribute to the project at the [Masonite ORM Repo](https://github.com/MasoniteFramework/orm)**

 # The Flow

 I will discuss the flow at a high level first and then can talk about each part separarely.